Europeans accuse Putin of feigning interest in peace after talks with US envoys | Politics

 Overall, Russia fired 111 strike and decoy drones overnight, Ukraine's air force said.

-Meanwhile, the Russian Defence Ministry said it destroyed 102 Ukrainian drones overnight.
+Meanwhile, the Russian Defense Ministry said it destroyed 102 Ukrainian drones overnight.

-Falling drone debris sparked a fire at an oil depot in the Tambov region, about 200 kilometers (120 miles) south of Moscow, Gov. Yegveniy Pervyshov said.
+Falling drone debris sparked a fire at an oil depot in the Tambov region, about 200 kilometres (120 miles) south of Moscow, Gov. Yegveniy Pervyshov said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)